-- (a) Mark W shall be rounded to starboard. - (b) Mark L may be a gate (see rule 28.2(c)) - (c) If Mark L is a single mark, it shall be rounded to starboard - (d) Modify RRS 33: A gate or finish line mark may be adjusted without signaling a course change and while boats are on the first half of the leg.
+- (a) Mark W shall be rounded to starboard. - (b) Mark L may be a gate (see definition Sail the Course) - (c) If Mark L is a single mark, it shall be rounded to starboard - (d) Modify RRS 33: A gate or finish line mark may be adjusted without signaling a course change and while boats are on the first half of the leg.